dimitri-nicolo/calico/master/usage/configuration/prometheus.md

       ...
 ```

-Once the certificates are accessible by the `calico-node` daemonset.
-You need to
-make sure that Calico knows where to read them from.
-This is specified by the
+Make sure that Calico knows where to read the certificates from by setting the
-environment variables `FELIX_PROMETHEUSREPORTERCERTFILE` and `FELIX_PROMETHEUSREPORTERKEYFILE`.
+`FELIX_PROMETHEUSREPORTERCERTFILE` and `FELIX_PROMETHEUSREPORTERKEYFILE` environment
+variables.
+You must also specify where to find the CA certificate used
+to sign the client certificate in `FELIX_PROMETHEUSREPORTERCAFILE` (either the CA
+certificate from above or the optional CA certificate).
+You can set
-You should set these environment variables in the `calico-node` daemonset
+these in the `spec.template.spec.containers.env` section of the `calico-node`
-`spec.template.spec.containers.env` section.
+daemonset as shown below.

 ```
             ...